 I always look for paraben-free and sulfate-free products, but brands play a tricky game.
-Many brands like Method, St. Ives and even The Honest Company aren’t sulfate-free.
+Many brands like Method, St. Ives and even Mrs. Meyers aren’t sulfate-free.
 This weekend I tossed everything, researched and bought new products.
 Below I share what I’ve ordered that is supposedly free of parabens, sulfates, and in some cases even phthalates and dyes.
+Below you’ll find my favorite products along with a few affiliate links.

 Paraben-Free and Sulfate-Free Product List